 (The Tower of Babel)

-For the video I have interviewed people sharing their personal experiences with climate change.
+For the video I have interviewed people of diverse backgrounds sharing their personal experiences with climate change.
 Community participation has been integral in making the video and for understanding people’s commitment in stopping climate change.
 The interviews are recorded in the interviewee’s native language to emphasize the global impact and responsibility in fighting climate change.
 The interviews are transcribed in English.